vazmigue/networking-iberia/2-tgw-vpns/60-tgw-routing.md

 rtt min/avg/max/mdev = 0.673/0.824/1.096/0.130 ms
 ```

 Troubleshooting: if you are unable to ping a server here are a few things to check:
 - Go to the EC2 service and double-check the private IP address of the device you want to ping to
 - Go to the VPC service and verify that you have the 0.0.0.0/0 route pointing to the TGW for VPCs NP1,NP2, and P1.
-Verify that you have the 10.0.0.0/8 route in the DCS VPC for both public and private subnets while you are here.
+Verify that you have the 10.0.0.0/8 route in the DCS VPC for both public and private subnets while you are there.
-      - Finally, Verify that you went through the check for the TGW route tables propagation and the CSR is receiving routes (see the **Setup VPN Between Datacenter and Transit Gateway** section above)
+- Finally, verify that you went through the check for the TGW route tables propagation and the CSR is receiving routes (see the **Setup VPN Between Datacenter and Transit Gateway** section above)